-This document aims to align where applicable to the ICM curriculum 2021 and dovetails the requirements of the General Medical Council's Excellence by design "standards for post graduate curricula", the Generic professional capabilities framework [GPC] where applicable and acknowledges the Health Education England advanced practice agenda.
-The Multi professional framework for advanced clinical practice in England (2017) requires that all health and care professionals working at an advanced clinical practice level should have developed capabilities underpinned by evidence applicable to the speciality.
+This document aims to align, where applicable, to the ICM curriculum 2021 and dovetails with the requirements of the General Medical Council's Excellence by Design Standards for Postgraduate Curricula, the Generic professional capabilities framework [GPC] where applicable and acknowledges the Health Education England Advanced Practice agenda.
+The Multi Professional Framework for Advanced Clinical Practice in England (2017) requires that all health and care professionals working at an advanced clinical practice level should have developed capabilities underpinned by evidence applicable to the specialty.

 Whilst there are some key differences between the Advanced Clinical Practitioner [ACP] and Advanced Critical Care Practitioner [ACCP] role the similarities on core capabilities dovetail with the ACCP role.
-These capabilities are deliberately mapped to level 7 taxonomy to support practising at MSc level.
+These capabilities are deliberately mapped to the Level 7 taxonomy to support practising at MSc level.
 Trainee ACCPs [tACCPs] will meet the requirements for FICM membership at the Post Graduate Diploma [PgDIp] point in terms of academic, clinical knowledge, skills, and capabilities.
 However, the expectation is that tACCPs should complete a full MSc to facilitate career progression.

-For tACCPs in England supported by Health Education England [HEE] there is requirement to complete a full MSc in Advanced Critical Care Practice to achieve funding.
-Where an individual holds a pre-existing MSc, this must be an MSc in Advanced Practice accredited by HEE to be recognised as a HEE advanced practitioner.
-The responsibility lies with the individual, the Higher Educational Institution [HEI] and their employer not FICM to liaise with HEE on the commencement of training if the final year of a previous MSc programme may be considered.
-This has no impact on the requirements for FICM membership however it will have an implication for recognition as an advanced practitioner by HEE. tACCPs in devolved nations may be subject to specific criteria stipulated by their supporting Educational Authority or Health Board.
+For tACCPs in England supported by NHS England [NHSE], there is a requirement to complete a full MSc in Advanced Critical Care Practice to achieve funding.
+Where an individual holds a pre-existing MSc, this must be an MSc in Advanced Practice accredited by NHSE to be recognised as an NHSE advanced practitioner.
+The responsibility lies with the individual, the Higher Educational Institution [HEI] and their employer (not FICM) to liaise with NHSE on the commencement of training if the final year of a previous MSc programme may be considered.
+This has no impact on the requirements for FICM membership, however it will have an implication for recognition as an advanced practitioner by NHSE.
+Devolved nations must liaise with their health boards.